gosystemsgmbh/RI_Framework/README.md

 # Decoupling & Utilities Framework

-A framework for the .NET Framework, Mono, and Unity.
+A framework for .NET, Mono, and Unity.

 ## Releases